ninaelkadi/poppy/soybean/README.md

 [^34]: Christine M. Du Bois, Chee Beng Tan, and Sidney Wilfred Mintz, The World of Soy (Singapore: NUS Press, 2008), 5.
 [^35]: Prodöhl, Globalizing the Soybean, 2.
 [^36]: Joana Colussi and Gary Schnitkey, “Brazil Likely to Remain World Leader in Soybean Production,” Farmdoc Daily 11, no. 105 (July 12, 2021). https://farmdocdaily.illinois.edu/2021/07/brazil-likely-to-remain-world-leader-in-soybean-production.html
+[^37]: Matilda Baraibar Norberg, “Sojización as a New First Movement: A Polanyian Analysis of the South American Soybean ‘Boom,’” in The Age of the Soybean, ed.
+Claiton Marcio da Silva and Claudio de Majo, An Environmental History of Soy During the Great Acceleration (Winwick, UK: White Horse Press, 2022), 91. https://www.jstor.org/stable/j.ctv309h1fx.11
+[^38]: Langthaler, “Great Accelerations,” 76.
+[^39]: Langthaler, 65.
+[^40]: Langthaler, 78.
+For more on this, see the description of soybeans as a “new colonizer” in the Amazon, Miguel Altieri and Walter Pengue, “GM soybean: Latin America’s new colonizer,” January 21, 2006. https://grain.org/es/article/entries/588-gm-soybean-latin-america-s-new-colonizer